-The old town of Polignano is sited high above the beautiful crystal-clear waters of the Adriatic Sea.
-The town sits at the top of 20-metre-high limestone cliffs with great panoramic views out to sea, and views to the caves and swimmers on the beach below.
+The old town of Polignano sits at the top of 20-meter-high limestone cliffs with incredible panoramic views out to sea.

-To get a perspective on how high the town is, Polignano is the place to come for the Cliff Diving World Series.
+To get a perspective on how high the town is, Polignano hosts the Cliff Diving World Series.
 Now, this would be one heck of an adrenaline rush.

 The Trulli’s date back to the 14th century when a feudal lord, to avoid paying taxes, had his workers live in a Trulli.
-The Trulli could be easily dismantled and moved allowing the Lord to avoid taxes for a settlement of people.
+The Trulli could be easily dismantled and moved to allow the Lord to avoid taxes for a settlement of people.
 Very clever.

 Today Alberobello town is designated as a UNESCO site.

 It was such fun to explore in and around the Trulli’s.
-Stepping inside to have a look at some of the shops and the small space containing the merchandise.
-There is even a local “Trulli” church Terry found – Chiesa di Sant’Antonio while Maura was checking out a local food delicacy.
-A small custard pie called Pasticciotto Leccese – so delicious.
+Stepping inside to look at some of the shops and the small space containing the merchandise.
+There is even a local “Trulli” church, Chiesa di Sant’Antonio.

 Matera became a UNESCO site in 1993 and is worth a visit or a stay on your road trip to southern Italy.